ReadingAndThinking.com

 15 Worst Children's Books: Badly Terrible for Kids in 2024

 What are the worst children’s books ever?
-We’re glad you asked because we have an exhaustive list of some of the worst children’s books ever.
+We’re glad you asked because we have an exhaustive list of some of the most disappointing children's books ever.

 Some notable worst children's books include here: Love You Forever, One Fish Two Fish Red Fish Blue Fish, Little Blue Truck, Skippyjon Jones, The Giving Tree, The Rainbow Fish, The Butter Battle Book, The Lonely Doll, The Cat and the Hat and No, David!